Groombridge: History

-Groombridge Place is a popular visitor attraction, boasting an impressive 700-year history beginning in 1239.
+Groombridge Place is a popular visitor attraction, with a history beginning in 1239.
 Groombridge Place has been owned by some of Kent's most distinguished families, including the de Cobhams and Sir Richard Waller.

 The first reference we have is from Saxon times, when there was a settlement on the north bank, the Kent side, of the stream which is now called The Grom.
 The head of the tribe was Groman and it was his responsibility to keep the bridge across the stream to ensure no unwanted types from the South got across.
 So it became known as Gromensbregge, which became corrupted over the years to Groombridge.

 MacKinnnon's History of Speldhurst records that Groman built a castle within a moat and that the Normans later destroyed it after the conquest.

 The next firm evidence is of two Royal Charters.
 One was granted in 1239 to William Russell and his wife to build a Chantry Chapel to their house at Gromenbregge, endowed with a Priest.
-This Chapel was dedicated to St John the Evangelist.
+This chapel was dedicated to St John the Evangelist.
 This indicates another house had been built on the site of the Saxon one.
 The second Royal Charter, granted to Henry de Gobham in 1286, was to hold a weekly market and a fair once a year on the eve, day and morrow of the feast of St John before the Latin Gate, which translates into 5, 6 and 7 May each year.
 Groombridge must have been important in the area to have been granted a market.
 Originally it was held on and around the Green but in Victorian times it moved over the stream to a site in Withyham Road opposite the garage and became a fortnightly cattle market until the 1950s when it closed for good.
 The fair had died out much earlier in the 1900s.
 According to legend the finale of each Fair was the rolling of a blazing tar barrel down the hill.